anza-xyz/solana-pay/core/README.md

 The `label` and `message` are only for display by the wallets and are not encoded into the on-chain transaction. `label` could be the merchant name or the brand, and you could use the `message` to describe the purchase to the user.

-The `memo` can be used to record a message on chain with the transaction.
+The `memo` can be used to record a message on-chain with the transaction.

 The `reference` allows for the transaction to be located on-chain.
 For this, you should use a random, unique public key.
 You can think of this as a unique ID for the payment request that the Solana Pay protocol uses to locate the transaction.